ExtendedXmlSerializer/home/documentation/index.md

 # Welcome!

 Welcome to the ExtendedXmlSerializer documentation site.
-This is an automated site that is part of our continuous integration workflow and is generated on each new release.
+This is a generated site that is part of our continuous integration workflow and is deployed on each new release.

 ### [Conceptual Topics](https://extendedxmlserializer.github.io/documentation/conceptual/)